Flexible spending accounts

 Limited Use FSA and the HSA

-If you have a Health Savings Account (HSA), your health care FSA is considered a “Limited Use” Health Care FSA, and you can only use it on certain expenses, such as dental and vision care.
+If you are enrolled in a Schneider Electric CHDP + HSA option, your health care FSA is considered a “Limited Use” Health Care FSA, and you can only use it on certain expenses, such as dental and vision care.
 You can only use it on eligible medical expenses after you meet your annual medical deductible.

 There are two ways to access the money in your Health Care FSA:

 - You may use a debit card issued by PayFlex to pay for your eligible health care expenses from your account at the time you have the expense.